mbrla0/TwoKindsReader/README.md

 Super quick and easy tutorial of justice for compiling
 --------------
 Skip this part if you already know how to compile or just hated the title.
-Seriously now, this is aimed for *somewhat* begginers who still want to compile (Maybe for the lack of a binnary version? =P).
+Seriously now, this is aimed for *somewhat* begginers who still want to compile (See Binary folder for binaries).

 QtCreator (Mostly Windows users doing this):  ```Open project using QtCreator```,  ```Switch to Release mode```, ```Build project```.